Are you looking to start or expand your small business? If so, you might be considering a small business loan.

 A small business loan can be a great way to jump-start your business’s growth, but the loans are a double-edged sword.
 Small business loans are often personally guaranteed, which means defaulting on the loan affects your personal credit score.
 It also means the lender still requires payment, even if your business goes defunct.

 With this in mind, we’ve evaluated the best ways to use a small business loan, and the best online lenders.
+This includes lenders that offer PPP loans (Paycheck Protection Program loans) through the SBA.

 Ways to Use a Small Business Loan